Ray-B-Ouamba/FERRIS-WHEEL-PROJECT/README.md

 # FERRIS-WHEEL-PROJECT
 We have I built a Ferris wheel.
-It is a type of amusement ride consisting of a rotating upright wheel with multiple passenger-carrying cabins attached to
+It is a type of amusement ride consisting of a rotating upright wheel with multiple passenger-carrying cabins attached to the rim.

 **PROJECT LINK:**  https://ray-b-ouamba.github.io/FERRIS-WHEEL-PROJECT/